 Ecuador's national team knew they needed help if they were to succeed at the 2006 World Cup in Germany.
 Even after practicing and preparing as well as they could, they were still looking for an edge.
-They found it in Tzamarenda Naychapi, a mystic who London's The Guardian called a "witch doctor-cum-shaman-cum-priest-type-fella," to help enlist the aide of supernatural spirits.
+They found it in Tzamarenda Naychapi, a mystic who The Guardian called a "witch doctor-cum-shaman-cum-priest-type-fella," to help enlist the aide of supernatural spirits.
 Naychapi supposedly visited each of the twelve stadiums being used in the World Cup and chased away any lingering evil spirits and worked a little magic on the pitches and goals themselves.
 By all accounts the magic worked; although Ecuador is not a traditional soccer powerhouse they defeated Poland and Costa Rica in group play to advance to the Round of 16, where they lost to England 1-0 on a David Beckham goal.

-The eccentric reliever pitched for four teams between 1993 and 2004 and posted some solid seasons in that span.
-However, he's most remembered for his vast collection of bizarre superstitions.
+The eccentric reliever pitched for four teams between 1993 and 2004, posting some solid seasons in that span.
+However, he's most remembered for his bizarre superstitions.
 Among Wendell's more notable quirks was his requirement that he chew four pieces of black licorice while pitching.
 At the end of each inning, he'd spit them out, return to the dugout, and brush his teeth, but only after taking a flying leap over the baseline.
 Wendell, an avid hunter, also took the mound wearing a necklace adorned with trophies from animals he had harvested, including mountain lion claws and the teeth of wild pigs and buffalo.
 When compared to these superstitions, Wendell's other little oddities (drawing three crosses in the dirt on the mound, always throwing the rosin bag down as hard as he could, and insisting figures in his contract end in 99 as a tribute to his jersey number) don't seem so strange.

 9. NASCAR Drivers